edavis10/redmine-customer-plugin/README.txt

 ## Install

+1. Download the archive file and extract it to your `vendor/plugins` folder.
+You can also download directly from GitHub using git:

+         git clone git://github.com/edavis10/redmine-customer-plugin.git vendor/plugins/customer_plugin

-1. Follow the Redmine plugin installation steps at: http://www.redmine.org/wiki/redmine/Plugins  Make sure to install Engines 2 if you use Rails 2.0.
+2. Follow the Redmine plugin installation steps at: http://www.redmine.org/wiki/redmine/Plugins  Make sure to install Engines 2 if you use Rails 2.0.
+3. Setup the database using the migrations.

+         rake db:migrate_plugins

-2. Login to your Redmine install as an Administrator
+4. Login to your Redmine install as an Administrator
-3. Setup the permissions for your roles
+5. Setup the permissions for your roles
-4. Add the "Customer module" to the enabled modules for your project
+6. Add the "Customer module" to the enabled modules for your project
-5. The link to the plugin should appear on that project's navigation as Customer
+7. The link to the plugin should appear on that project's navigation as Customer

 ## Usage